Published: 11 September 2017

 Author: Ryan Carlisle Thomas

-Does the "Vulnerable Workers" Bill let franchisors off the hook?
+Does the "Vulnerable Workers" Bill let franchisors off?

 The Federal Parliament last week passed tougher laws to protect vulnerable workers, mainly from exploitation by franchise chains.

 The Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017 follows in the wake of extensive media investigations by Fairfax Media and the ABC into the underpayment and exploitation of workers by leading firms such as 7-Eleven, Caltex and Domino’s Pizza.